-Additional entry requirement for Riyadh: The test validity of 72 hours is to be calculated from the time the sample was taken.
+Additional entry requirement for Riyadh and Dammam: The test validity of 72 hours is to be calculated from the time the sample was taken.

 The COVID-19 PCR test certificate has to be valid at the time of entry to either Dammam, Jeddah, Riyadh or Medina.

-All passengers arriving in the Kingdom must comply with completing the full home quarantine period for 3 days followed by COVID-19 PCR test done after 2 days from arrival.
-If the PCR test is not done after arrival then the home quarantine period will extend to 7 days.
+All passengers arriving in the Kingdom must comply with completing the full home quarantine period for 3 days and proceed for COVID-19 PCR test after 48 hours from arrival.
+If the COVID-19 PCR test is not done after arrival, then the home quarantine period will extend to 7 days.

 All passengers must complete the health disclaimer form provided on board and present it on arrival to the Airport Health Control Centre.

-Travel is suspended to and from India, Brazil and Argentina including any passenger who has been in these countries in the last 14 days prior to their arrival in the Kingdom.
-This is also applicable to Indian, Brazilian and Argentinian nationals.
+Travel is suspended to and from India, Brazil, Argentina, United Kingdom and South Africa, including any passenger who has been in these countries in the last 14 days prior to their arrival in the Kingdom.

 Entry allowed to the Kingdom for citizens of the Gulf Cooperation Council (GCC) Member States as well as non-Saudis who obtain any of the following visas: exit and re-entry, work permit, or Iqama (resident permit).